Loominux/Felix-Helper/README.md

 ### Role Group

 Every group is an object array.
-Element 0 always contains the settings for the group, what the buttons and the Embed looks like.
+Element 0 always contains the settings for the group, what the buttons and the Embed look like.
 The rest contains the role names, IDs and other stuff.

 #### Group Settings